ashwinsel/Milestone-Project-3-Yatra/README.md

 As a part of Milestone Project 3, this project demonstrates the use of non-relational databases with Flask and Python.
 The website serves as a platform where visitors can create and manage reviews about spiritual sites in India.
 It aims to foster a community of spiritual travelers, providing valuable insights and recommendations for future visitors.

 ### Purpose and Target Audience
-The primary purpose of this platform is to connect spiritual travelers, tour operators, and cultural enthusiasts, offering a space to share and discover detailed reviews of spiritual journeys.
+The primary purpose of this platform is to connect spiritual travelers and cultural enthusiasts, offering a space to share and discover detailed reviews of spiritual journeys.
 By focusing on the unique aspects of spiritual and religious travel, the platform aims to stand out from other travel review websites.

 ![Screenshot][def24]